United States at the Hopman Cup

 The United States has appeared at the Hopman Cup from the 2nd staging of the event in 1990.
-The United States has appeared in eleven Hopman Cup finals and have a record six victories.
+The United States has appeared in twelve Hopman Cup finals and have a record six victories.
 It is one of two countries to successfully defend the title (alongside Switzerland) and holds the record for consecutive final appearances at four.

 Players

 This is a list of players who have played for the United States in the Hopman Cup.

 1 Shaughnessy represented the USA in the 2005 and 2009 competitions and also stood in for an ill Serena Williams in the 2008 tie against India.

 Results

+United Cup

+The team won two titles in United Cup, recently in 2025.